Free Downloadable Dolphin Themed Yoga Lesson Plan Package

 Step 4: Prepare The Room

 For this class, I selected one of the yoga music tracks on my iPod and put it in the iPod speaker that the dance hall I use have available.
-There are 23 royalty free yoga music tracks within the Yoga Teacher Lesson Plan Kit.
+There are 23 royalty free yoga music tracks within the Yoga Genie Lesson Planner.

 I always have chants, mantras or something soothing playing when students arrive.
 I like the energy it gives the room and my students feel more at ease if there’s a bit of calming background music as they chat with the person next to them, practice a pose, sit or lie in Savasana.